 (4) Unsatisfactory Standing - Required to Withdraw: Unsatisfactory Standing is given to a student who achieves a GPA of 4.4 or below, or to a student who has been assigned Marginal Standing on two occasions (not necessarily consecutively) during the program.
-A student who is assigned Unsatisfactory Standing is required to withdraw from the University.
-Any registration in the second term of Intersession and in the subsequent Winter Session will be cancelled.
+A student who is assigned Unsatisfactory Standing must withdraw from the University.
+Any registration in the Summer Term and in the subsequent Fall/Winter will be cancelled.

-Such students can only apply for readmission after attending another postsecondary institution, at which time they can apply for admission as a transfer student under the conditions described in §14.2.1 (4).
+Such students will be eligible to apply for readmission after attending another postsecondary institution, at which time they can apply for admission as a transfer student under the conditions described in \$14.2.1(4).
+Readmission is not guaranteed as each case will be considered on its own merit and in relation to the regular competitive admissions pool.

-- (5) Readmitted Students: A student who has previously been required to withdraw from any postsecondary institution and is admitted or readmitted to the Faculty will be placed on Academic Probation and must meet the conditions of Academic Warning stipulated in (3) above for the remainder of their degree program.
-A student who subsequently fails to meet the requirements of Academic Warning will be required to withdraw, and will not be admitted or readmitted again to the Faculty. - (6) Academic Probation: A status assigned by a Faculty to those who have been admitted (or permitted to continue) on a probationary basis, because their previous academic record is either deficient in some respect or below the standard ordinarily required.
+- (5) Readmitted Students: A student who has previously been required to withdraw from any postsecondary institution and is admitted or readmitted to the Faculty will be placed on Academic Probation and must achieve a GPA of 5.0 or greater during each Fall/Winter for the remainder of their degree program.
+A student who subsequently fails to meet this requirement will be required to withdraw, and will not be admitted or readmitted again to the Faculty. - (6) Academic Probation: A status assigned by a Faculty to those who have been admitted (or permitted to continue) on a probationary basis, because their previous academic record is either deficient in some respect or below the standard ordinarily required.
 This status may also be assigned to students whose previous educational attainment may be difficult to assess (e.g. refugees lacking academic records).
 Academic probation sometimes involves a recommended reduction of student load and interviews for diagnosis of difficulties and for review of progress.
 Usually the student is required to make specific improvement in his or her record or incur academic dismissal.
 Normally, if any such students fail to meet the conditions stipulated within the time limit imposed, they will not be allowed to proceed further in the program.